Zeex/sampgdk/README.md

 ### Integrate with your project ###

-There are ready-to-use project files for various popular IDE's, you find them in the `projects` folder.
-It is recommended that you use these to build the GDK as a static library and link against it.
+There are ready-to-use project files for various popular IDE's, you can find them in the `projects` directory (it is recommended that you use these to build the GDK).

-If you're using Microsoft Visual Studio 2010, just add `projects/vs2010/sampgdk.vcxproj` to your solution (the .sln) and setup include/library paths in your project's settings.
+For examples, if you're using Microsoft Visual Studio 2010, just add `projects/vs2010/sampgdk.vcxproj` to your solution (the .sln) and setup include/library paths in your project's settings.

 To compile GDK on Linux you can use the Makefile from `projects/gmake/`.
 You can even `include` it